What is Last Mile Delivery? Complete Guide 2025

 2. In-house delivery service

-• Expand on their local delivery services;
+• Expand on their local last mile delivery service opportunities

 • Control last-mile delivery costs;